Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 - keep defending
 - take no action

-Under this design, heuristic rules still generate actions, while ML only helps decide which action looks more promising.
+Under this design, heuristic rules still generate candidate actions, while ML only helps rank them.

 This keeps the strategy relatively interpretable and avoids turning the bot into a complete black box.